Åbo Skeppswarf: Steamer era

 The first steamship built at the yard was 1834 ordered Furst Menschikoff, which was launched in June 1836.
 The shipowner company was led by Erik Julin, who became a co-owner of the yard in 1838.

 The hull measurements of Furst Menschikoff differed considerably from those of the contemporary sailing ships; the ratio between the length and width was normally about three and half, but now it was about six.
 The long hull was a modern feature and made to fit the requirements of an engine propelled ship.
 Most likely Kjeldman had received the drawings from some foreign ship designer.
 The hull was made from pine and constructed by using carvel method.

-The next steam ship was cargo ship Murtaja launched in 1840.
+The next steam ship was the cargo ship Murtaja launched in 1840.
 The yard had a reputation of high quality work; it was possibly the best Finnish shipyard in the 1830s and 1840s.

 The rope factory was renewed in 1837 after plans by architect Pehr Johan Gylich; it was further extended in 1842.
 The factory production was used at the yard and also sold outside.
 The building was the longest in Finland at its time.
-During the 1840s the yard experience an increased order intake, mainly from Russia, and the yard area was enlarged towards downstream of the river in 1846, when the company bought a lot next to the Turku Castle.
+During the 1840s the yard experienced an increased order intake, mainly from Russia, and the yard area was enlarged towards downstream of the river in 1846, when the company bought a lot next to the Turku Castle.
 Also a new slipway equipped with a mechanical winch was built primarily for reparations of increasingly common steamships.

-The company articles of association were renewed in 1841 after initiative by Julin.
+The company articles of association were renewed in 1841 after an initiative by Julin.
 It was renamed Gamla Warfsbolaget i Åbo, "old shipbuilding company in Turku".
-After death of the master shipbuilder Kjeldman the company wanted to find him replacement, who would be up to date about the newest technology.
+After the death of the master shipbuilder Kjeldman the company wanted to find a replacement for him, who would be up to date about the newest technology.
 Development had been rapid, and af Chapman's theories started to be outdated.
-It would have been challenging to find in Finland a person who is skilled enough, so the company hired Danish shipbuilder Carl Johan Fredrik Jørgensen, who had been educated at military shipyard in Copenhagen.
+It would have been challenging to find in Finland a person who is skilled enough, so the company hired Danish shipbuilder Carl Johan Fredrik Jørgensen, who had been educated at the military shipyard in Copenhagen.
 Although the yard had got a good reputation already during Kjeldman's era, Jørgensen further improved it.
 The yard produced at least 20 large ships of which five were steam powered, until Jørgensen left in 1868.
-In 1846–1849 the yard built three whalers Sitka, Atka and Fröja, which later operated in Russian Alaskan waters.
-The 1850 finished Furst Menschikoff II was the first ship to be powered by Turku-produced steam engine, made by Cowie & Eriksson.
+In 1846–1849 the yard built three the whalers Sitka, Atka and Fröja, which later operated in Russian Alaskan waters.
+In 1850 Furst Menschikoff II was finished, becoming the first ship to be powered by Turku-produced steam engine, made by Cowie & Eriksson.
 Another significant vessel was the 1851–1853 produced steam frigate Rurik; the 191 ft long vessel was the largest ship built in Finland until then.